ojd2/CS5003-Practical-1/README.md

 ```
 Using ```prototype```'s to inherit object instances.
 The First prototype is for
 adding projects.
 Projects will be created as objects ```(obj)``` and pushed onto
 our inherited subject.
-The subject will then contain objects which can
+The subject will then contain objects that can
 be later manipulated.
 ```javascript
 ProjectList.prototype.add = function( obj ){